IS YAM A TOXIC PLANT?

 Wild yam (Dioscorea villosa) is the most used in naturopathy.
 These supplements are not toxic in doses patterned by the specialist.
 However, its overdose can have unwanted side effects.
 This supplement is not suitable for pregnant and lactating women.

-* More information: See the Side Effects of yam in the listing above.
+* More information: See the Side Effects of yam.

 What are the toxic components of Yam?